M0rica/MCdisplay/README.md

   ### Stop a video
   You can also stop the video playing completely by using `/display stop`.
 This will stop the video playback and it can't be continued from the frame it is at.
   ### Change resolution
   Changing resolution is as simple as typing `/display resolution <width>x<height>`, the plugin will suggest you some 16:9 resolutions you can select so you don't have to look them up.
-You can change to any resolution and aspect resolution though, I wouldn't recommend going higher than 1280x720.
+You can change to any resolution and aspect resolution, though I wouldn't recommend going higher than 1280x720 (as this is almost the limit of chunks you can see at once even with optiFine).
     The screen will despawn and then spawn again which can lagg the server for a few seconds.
 Your videos and images will automatically get scaled to the highest resolution possible to fit your current resolution and aspect ratio.
   ### Turn display on/off
   You can spawn/despan the display by typing `/display <on/off>`, that will either spawn or remove the display in the current resolution.